kronsby/dotfiles/README.md

 # dotfiles

-this is where its at
+Here is where I keep the files that make my computer pretty as fuck. and do what I want